x-orpheus/catch-react-error/doc/catch-react-error_EN.md

   }
 ```

 The **creator** in this line `if (obj.expertTags && creator.expertTags.length)` should be **obj**.
-Maybe because of slipping, I accidentally wrote it wrong.

-In this case, the `lint` tool cannot detect it, because the **creator** happens to be a variable at the same time, which is a pure logical error.
+The accident was made by mistake.

+We all use `lint` tools like `eslint` to protect our source code.
+However, in above situation, the **creator** is used at other place.
+It's hard to detect the bug as it's a logical problem.

-As a result, we fixed the `bug` urgently, an official apology, and the relevant developers received corresponding penalties.
-Although things have stopped here, a voice has been echoing in my heart **How to prevent this accident from happening again**.
-For this kind of error, blocking can't be blocked, so we should think about designing a pocket mechanism that can isolate this error and make part of the page report an error instead of the entire webpage hanging up.
+As a result, we fixed the `bug` immediately and made the aplogoies.
+It make me thinking **How to prevent this accident from happening again**.

+For such bug, it is hard to find at compile time or runtime.
+So, we should catch such bug and display an fallback section when the accident happens.

 ## ErrorBoundary

-Beginning with React 16, the `ErrorBoundary` component was introduced, which can capture errors generated in its `children components`, record error logs, and display downgraded content, [specify official website addresses](https://reactjs.org/docs/error-boundaries.html).

-> Error boundaries are React components that **catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI** instead of the component tree that crashed.
+The react team import the `ErrorBoundary` component since React 16, which are components that **catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI**

-This feature brightens our eyes and inspires our spirit, as if we saw a ray of light in the dark.
-However, after research, we found that `Error Boundary` can only catch the `render` errors of the child components, which has certain limitations.
-The following errors cannot be handled:
+This feature light our road。However, `Error Boundary` has limits below:

 - Event handlers (e.g. onClick, onMouseEnter)
 - Asynchronous code (such as requestAnimationFrame, setTimeout, promise)